KevinMatamoros/react-full-stack/README.md

-# MERN Blog App 📝
+# MERN Articles App 📝

 A basic blog application built using the MERN stack (MongoDB, Express, React, and Node.js).
 It allows users to browse and read blog posts.